adrianmess/hulu/README.md

 A Clone of Hulu

 ## Specifications

+* Use CSS Grid and Flex to recreate Hulu's website.
+  * CSS Grid used for Watchlist's
+  * Flex Used for Footer

 | Specification | Input | Output |
 | --- | --- | --- |